video works

 These videos are each in two versions of languages, in Slovene and English.

-This video series becomes a collection of women's portraits of images mirroring from the water surface, filmed at the Ljubljanica river in Ljubljana, Slovenia.
-These video portraits reveal personal experienced stories of violence against women.
+This video series faces women's portraits of images mirroring from the water surface,

 SILENCE